Ideon-Technologies/.github/.github/pull_request_template.md

 Describe any additional manual tests performed and their results.
 If manual testing is not applicable remove this section.

 ## Checklist
-- [ ] I have performed a self-review of my code.
+- [ ] I have performed a self-review of my code according to [code style guide](https://www.notion.so/ideon/RFC-14-Python-Style-Guide-b6c44ce825b74e5483fbc2ca6ef5f653).
 - [ ] I have updated the `requirements.txt` file if required.
 - [ ] I have made corresponding changes to the documentation (README, docstrings, etc.).
 - [ ] New and existing unit tests pass locally with my changes.